 If you insist on some dog toys, here are my favorites:

 Outward Hound – Hide a Bee: This is my dog’s absolute favorite toy that I got her when she was a puppy.
 It’s a beehive stuffed with 3 bees.
-Because there are 3, every time one got too dirty or tore a bit at the seems, I took that one away to sew it up before the tear got too big.
+Because there are 3, every time one got too dirty or tore a bit at the seams, I took that one away to sew it up before the tear got too big.
 After 4 years when I patched it up too many times, I started stuffing tennis balls into the beehive for just as much fun.
 But the nice thing is that you can also purchase replacement bees themselves.
 It’s been a very long-lasting toy – well worth the cost.

 Toys with no stuffing are nice because you don’t have to worry about stuffing going all over the place when your dog inevitably rips open a stuffed toy.
 Check out these cute animal squeak toys.

 Do you have a Zero Waste Dog?!